Andyinater/AutoGen_IterativeCoding/README.md

 This repository demonstrates how a simple iterative coding loop, with history and resume capability, can be can be implemented in the AutoGen Framework.

 # Overview
-This project is the result from an extension of the paradigm demonstrated in AutoGen_MemoryManager(MAKE THIS A LINK), where allowing an agent to have a fixed, trustworthy memory relieves the cognitive burden that would otherwise be necessary to achieve the same effect.
-The inspiratiom for this work comes from the author's personal struggles in achieving performant code from the AutoGen Examples for use-cases sufficiently different from those in the example.
-While in it's current state this flow is able to achieve better results on cases that failed in the examples, this Repo should also serve as an example of a more generic code production workflow.
+This project is the result from an extension of the paradigm demonstrated in AutoGen_MemoryManager(MAKE THIS A LINK), where allowing an agent to have a fixed, trustworthy memory relieves the cognitive burden that would otherwise be necessary to achieve the desired effect.
+The inspiratiom for this work comes from the author's personal struggles in achieving performant code from the AutoGen Examples for use-cases sufficiently different than those in the example.
+While in its current state this flow is able to achieve better results on cases that failed in the examples, this Repo should also serve as an example of a more generic code production workflow.

 (CONSIDER A DIAGRAM SHOWING THE BREAKDOWN OF STEPS)